rgglez/webkit2png-daemon/README.md

 my $CAT = '/bin/cat';
 ```

-Create the directory for the logs and set the correct permissions:
+Create the directory for the logs and set the correct permissions/ownerships:

 ```bash
 mkdir /var/log/webkit2png/